 - Sexual Contact With a Student: This charge typically refers to sexual interactions between a teacher, school employee, or volunteer, and a student in the same school district.
 Sexual contact with a student is a serious offense in Livingston County, MO, due to the power imbalance and the potential for exploiting the student.

-These sex offenses can carry varying degrees of penalties depending on factors such as the age of the victim, the use and degree of force, the relationship between you and the victim, and whether any aggravating circumstances are present.
-Don’t let a sex offense ruin your life.
-The Livingston County, MO Combs Waterkotte sex offense lawyers comprehend the gravity of these allegations and will provide a robust defense.
-Give us a call today at (314) 900-HELP or reach out to us online.
+These sex offenses can carry varying degrees of penalties depending on factors such as the age of the victim, the extent of force used, the relationship between you and the victim, and whether any aggravating circumstances are present.
+Don’t let a sex offense derail your life.
+The Livingston County, MO Combs Waterkotte sex offense lawyers understand the seriousness of these allegations and are ready to defend you.
+Call us now at (314) 900-HELP or contact us online.

 Livingston County Resources